nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 The "Eclipse Attack" paper describes a critical security issue during Bitcoin node restarting process:

 1. The attacker tries to fit the victim node's addrman(Bitcoin's peer store) with attacker's bad nodes' addresses.
-2. Attacker waits for the victim node to restart (or use several methods to force it).
+2. The attacker waits the victim node to restart (or use several methods to force it).
 3. After the restart, the victim node will select some address from addrman to connect.
 4. The attack success if all outbound connection of the victim node's is connected to the attacker's bad nodes.